jontrulson/conquest/README.md

   client uses to configure itself.
 The Universe (planets, etc), textures, animations, and sound information are all handled by this parser.
 At startup, Conquest's executables will look for these files in *prefix*/etc/conquest/ .
-It is primarily of interest only to those wanting to run a server.
+This is primarily of interest only to those wanting to run a server.

   * conqinitrc - This file specifies some limits on the universe